MSCI Carbon Conference

 Alan has a doctorate from Louisiana Baptist University.

-Bill Chisholm is President and CEO, of Samuel, Son & Co., Limited.
+Bill Chisholm is CEO, of Samuel, Son & Co., Limited.
 Bill has spent his entire career in the steel industry.
 Prior to joining Samuel, Bill was with Dofasco and then ArcelorMittal.
 From 1980 to 2001, he served in a number of increasingly senior operations roles at Dofasco which culminated in his appointment as President, Tubular Products Division.
 He was then promoted to the position of Chief Operating Officer, ArcelorMittal Tubular Products, where he integrated the North American operations of Dofasco with the assets of Mittal Steel.
 He was responsible for three business units, operating 26 plants in 13 countries and four continents, while employing over 10,000 employees.
 From 2009, until the mid-2013, Bill served as Chief Executive Officer for ArcelorMittal, Mexico.
 He was responsible for the largest integrated steel mill in Mexico, producing four million tons of products for the global market.

 Samuel Chun is the Assistant Dean & Managing Director of Executive Education Professor of Management Practice, Washington University, Olin Business School.
 Dr. Chun currently instructs in Olin’s Executive, Professional and full-time MBA programs, teaching Strategic Management, Business Analytics and Marketing courses, as well as Innovation, and Sales & Customer Management.